Communist Workers' Party of Germany

 The KAPD Essen Faction was linked to the Communist Workers International.

-The Entschiedene Linke decided unanimously to join the KAPD during its congress of 4–6 June 1927.
+The Entschiedene Linke joined the KAPD in 1927.

 History

 The roots of the KAPD lie in the left-wing split from the Social Democratic Party of Germany (SPD), calling itself the International Socialists of Germany (ISD).
 The ISD consisted of elements which were to the left of the Spartacus League of Rosa Luxemburg and Karl Liebknecht.
-The Spartacists and the ISD entered the Independent Social Democratic Party of Germany (USPD), the centrist split from SPD, in 1915 as an autonomous tendency within the party.
-The left-wing of the USPD, consisting of Spartacists and ultra-left council communists went on to form the Communist Party of Germany (KPD) in 1918.
+The Spartacists and the ISD entered the Independent Social Democratic Party of Germany (USPD), the centrist splinter of the SPD, in 1915 as an autonomous tendency within the party.
+The left wing of the USPD, consisting of Spartacists and ultra-left council communists went on to form the Communist Party of Germany (KPD) in 1918.
 In 1920, the ultra-lefts of this party, mainly consisting of council communist members whose origins lay in the ISD, split from it to form the KAPD.

-Founding Conference, 4-5 April, 1920 Berlin
+Founding Conference, 4–5 April, 1920 Berlin

 The KAPD was formed on 4 April 1920 by members of the left wing of the KPD who had been excluded at the Heidelberg Party Conference of the KPD (20–23 October 1919) by the central leadership under Paul Levi.
 Their main goal was an immediate abolition of bourgeois democracy and the constitution of a dictatorship of the proletariat, although they decided against a one-party dictatorship in the Russian model.
 The KAPD especially rejected the Leninist form of organisation along with democratic centralism, participation in elections, and activism within reformist trade unions, unlike the KPD.
 The Dutch communist theoreticians Anton Pannekoek and Herman Gorter played an important role within the KAPD; they had, on the model of the KAPD, formed the Communist Workers' Party of the Netherlands (KAPN), which however never attained a similar status to that of the KAPD.

 The conference was attended by 11 delegates from Berlin with 24 from further afield, who together represented about 38,000 members.

 The origins of the KAPD's establishment lay in the Kapp Putsch.
 In the view of KPD's left wing, this event had shown that the behaviour of the KPD party leadership was synonymous with giving up the revolutionary fight, as the KPD's position on the general strike had changed several times, and in the Bielefeld Agreement of 24 March 1920 the KPD had consented to the disarmament of the Ruhr Red Army.
 The Berlin district group on 3 April 1920 called a congress of the left wing.
 There it was decided to form the KAPD.
 The delegates, according to estimates, represented 80,000 KPD members.
 The newly formed party advocated the ending of parliamentary activities, and the active fight against the bourgeois state.
 In the coming period it worked closely with the General Workers' Union of Germany (AAUD).
 The main bastions of the party were in Berlin, Hamburg, Bremen and East Saxony, all places in which a large part of KPD members switched allegiance to the new party.